-On an annual basis, a sample number of research papers and/or projects from all English courses taught that year will be evaluated by a panel of faculty members, using the standardized Assessment Rubric for English Major Writing (attached).
-The writing will be evaluated to determine if students can demonstrate a basic ability to analyze and interpret evidence from a variety of texts, broadly defined to include fiction, nonfiction, drama, film, new media, and primary texts including interviews and oral histories.
+On an annual basis, a sample number of research papers and/or projects from all English courses taught that year will be evaluated by a panel of faculty members using the standardized Assessment Rubric for English Major Writing (attached).
+The writing will be evaluated to determine if students can demonstrate a basic ability to analyze and interpret evidence from a variety of texts, broadly defined to include fiction, nonfiction, drama, film, new media, and primary texts, including interviews and oral histories.
 At least 90% of students sampled will score a 4 (competent-to-strong) or higher on the evaluation.

-Analysis: In AC 2021-2022, the target was not met.
-Based on the analysis of the AC 2021-2022 results, the target was changed, and courses were refined to increase instruction in the skills of close reading, particularly as they apply to nonfiction, primary texts, visual media, and scholarly sources.
+Analysis: In AC 2022-2023, the target was not met.
+During AC 2022-2023, instructors attempted to increase instruction in certain skills, but the students did not successfully retain them.
+Based on the analysis of the AC 2022-2023 results, in AC 2023-2024, courses were refined to increase instruction in the skills of close reading, particularly as they apply to fiction, poetry, visual media, and scholarly sources.

-As a result, in AC 2022-2023, the target was not met with 51 of 79 (65%) student projects being judged as competent-to-strong or higher in demonstrating the student's ability to analyze and interpret evidence from a variety of texts.
-This marks no change from AC 2021-2022.
-This is the second cycle in which the assessment cycle was based on the percentage of students scoring competent-to-strong, which accounts for the target not being met as we explore instructional methods to increase student learning.
+As a result of the changes in AC 2023-2024, the target was not met, with 49 of 65 (75.38%) student projects being judged as competent-to-strong or higher in demonstrating the student's ability to analyze and interpret evidence from a variety of texts.
+This marks an increase of 10.82% from AC 2022-2023.
+This substantial gain is due to increased instruction in the skills of close reading.